Timo Penttilä: Career

+Other work

+Among Penttilä's other building designs the best known are the Ratina Stadium in Tampere, completed in 1966 to a 1965 design, the Hanasaari B power station in Helsinki, completed in 1974, and the Salmisaari power station in Helsinki, designed with Kari Lind and Heikki Saarela and completed in 1985.
+At Hanasaari, Penttilä sought to lighten the visual mass of a very large power plant by concentrating its heaviest functions at the centre of the site and grouping secondary facilities, such as offices, coal conveyors and service buildings, into smaller units around the main generator building.
+During his career, Penttilä was criticized within the Finnish architectural profession for following uncompromisingly the modernist desire for experimentation and for defending the autonomy of architecture.
+Reflecting on his career in later years, Penttilä observed that architectural historians had tended to sort his contemporaries into "right" and "wrong" architects according to prevailing ideas of what belonged to the spirit of the 1960s, and that he had remained, by his own account, one of the "wrong" ones.

 Penttilä was director of the Museum of Finnish Architecture in 1976–1980, and was a frequent contributor to the Finnish Architecture Review (Arkkitehti) from the late 1960s to the early 1980s, writing a number of polemical articles about architecture and the profession.
 An exhibition of his works was held at the Royal Institute of British Architects in London in 1980.

-During the late 1970s, Penttilä participated in a number of architectural competitions for the design of cultural and public buildings in the Middle East, including Bahrain's cultural centre (1976), the Iranian National Library in Tehran (1978), and the United Arab Emirates Ministry of Foreign Affairs (1979) – but none of which were built.
+During the 1970s, Penttilä participated in a number of architectural competitions for the design of cultural and public buildings in the Middle East, including Bahrain's cultural centre (1976), the Iranian National Library in Tehran (1978), and the United Arab Emirates Ministry of Foreign Affairs (1979) – but none of which were built.
 In the later 1980s he courted controversy by designing a series of four 40-storey skyscrapers for the centre of his home town, Tampere.
 Local grass-roots opposition brought an end to the scheme which had been commissioned by the industrial company Tampella to redevelop an area where their factory then presently stood.